 C. Babu Joseph was the Chief Executive Officer of Axis Bank Foundation from 2010 to 2015.
 He joined the Bank in 1995 and served at different branch positions before moving to the corporate headquarters in Mumbai in 2005 to head the Advances Department.
 Prior to joining Axis Bank, C. Babu Joseph worked at the State Bank of Travancore (now a part of State Bank of India).

-Prasanna was working as consultant on Aquaculture, positive water balance and Integrated Natural Resource Management prior to his joining SRIJAN in 2012 as Programme Leader.
-He has 32 years’ expertise in designing large scale development projects and has rich experience in implementation of rural development related projects.
+Prasanna worked as a consultant on Aquaculture, Positive Water Balance, Soil and Water Conservation, land restoration, and Integrated Natural Resource Management before joining SRIJAN in 2012.
+He has 34 years of expertise in designing large-scale development projects and has rich experience in implementing rural development on farm rural livelihoods-related projects.

-He has also worked as an Investment Advisor and co-authored books on technical aspects of Indian Equity Market.
+He has also worked as an Investment Advisor and co-authored books on the Indian Equity Market's technical aspects.

-Prasanna was engaged in consulting roles with projects supported by the Department of International Development, Japanese International Cooperation Agency (JICA), OECF (Overseas Economic Cooperation Fund, Japan) and Government of India’s MGNREGA initiatives.
-Over the years, he has gathered deep expertise in Policy Advocacy, Rural Livelihoods Management, Environment and Climate Change, positive water balance and regenerative agriculture.
+Prasanna was engaged in consulting roles with projects supported by the Department of International Development, the Japanese International Cooperation Agency (JICA), OECF (Overseas Economic Cooperation Fund, Japan), and India's MGNREGA initiatives.
+Over the years, he has gathered deep expertise in Policy Advocacy, Rural Livelihoods Management, Environment, Climate Change, Positive Water Balance, and Regenerative Agriculture.

-Prasanna’s beliefs are rooted in the holistic development of rural communities by bringing together the power of communities, technology and innovations to ensure sustainable livelihoods opportunities for the underprivileged.
-He is an avid reader, photographer and has deep interest in Indian native trees and environmental related issues.
+Prasanna's beliefs are rooted in the holistic development of rural communities by bringing together the power of communities, technology, and innovations to ensure sustainable livelihood opportunities for the underprivileged.
+He is an avid reader and photographer and has a deep interest in Indian Native Trees and Environmental Issues.

 Stuti is an old-timer with SRIJAN, having been an integral part of the team since 2006.
 Stuti played a key role in SRIJAN’s locations at Ichhawar & Jaisinagar, Madhya Pradesh, where she was engaged in the grassroots implementation of irrigation and horticulture projects and, ensuring participation of women in the local governance system.